briandelmsft/SentinelAutomationModules/Deploy/readme.md

 # Deploy the full solution

-## STAT v2 is now available
+> [!WARNING]

-STAT v2 is now available in the main branch, all future deployments should use v2.
+> STAT v2 is now available in the main branch, all future deployments should use v2.
 However, v1 can still be updated through this branch of the repository.

 This template is used to deploy or update the Microsoft Sentinel Triage AssistanT (STAT) solution.